thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Monday, 22 December 2025

-- The average temperature today is 11.49˚C,
+- The average temperature today is 11.04˚C,
-- With highs of 11.96˚C and lows of 10.71˚C,
+- With highs of 11.4˚C and lows of 10.16˚C,
-- It may feel like 10.91˚C with scattered clouds
+- It may feel like 10.42˚C with broken clouds
 - The wind speed is 1.34m/s and visibility is 10000m
 - The pressure is 1007hPa and humidity is 85%
 - The sun will rise at 08:14 and set at 15:59